lexman/tuttle/README.txt

 A demo project can be found in https://github.com/abonnasseau/tuttle/tree/master/samples/demo

 When you run this project (under Windows), you get a report of every thing that has been run, when, whether it succeeded, an access to the logs, and...
-The nice dependency graph !
+The nice dependency graph like [this one !](http://abonnasseau.github.io/tuttle/doc/demo/tuttle_report.html)

 # Install